J. Denise Burnette, Ph.D.

 B.A., University of Tennessee

 Denise Burnette, Ph.D., is the Samuel S. Wurtzel Professor of Social Work at VCU.
 Her research focuses on global mental health, with an emphasis on health and psychosocial problems and related service needs of older adults in resource-constrained settings.
-She has held Senior Fulbright research fellowships in India and Botswana, and served as an International Scholar with the Open Society in Central Asia and the Balkans for almost a decade.
+She has held Senior Fulbright fellowships in India and Botswana, and served as an International Scholar with the Open Society in Central Asia and the Balkans for almost a decade.
 Burnette’s program of research aims to inform the development and delivery of effective, appropriately targeted services in locales where there is a significant mental health treatment gap for older adults.
-Her current projects include a study of cultural idioms of mental distress in a remote community in the Peruvian Andes (with Richmond Global Health Alliance); adaptation of an evidence-based psychosocial intervention for common mental disorders in older adults in Puerto Rico and analyses of nationally representative data from China and India in the World Health Organization Study on Global Aging and Adult Health (SAGE).
+Her current projects include a study to adapt an evidence-based psychosocial intervention for common mental disorders with older adults in Puerto Rico and analyses of nationally representative data from China and India in the World Health Organization Study on Global Aging and Adult Health (SAGE).

 Burnette has taught extensively across M.S.W. and Ph.D. curricula and in related disciplines.
 Her teaching experience is mainly in quantitative and qualitative research methods, foundation and advanced practice, and aging services.
-She has also held academic administrative positions and she currently directs the School’s Ph.D. program.
+She has held several academic administrative appointments and she currently directs the School’s Ph.D. program.
 A core component of Burnette’s research agenda in low- and middle-income countries is capacity-building with faculty and students in collaborating schools of social work and public health.
 Examples include dissertation supervision, classroom teaching, community lectures, seminars, and training workshops and individual and departmental faculty development initiatives.

 Burnette has extensive direct social work practice experience in medical and public psychiatric settings.
-She holds certification in Management Development for College and University Administrators from Harvard University and is Professor Emerita at Columbia University School of Social Work
+She also holds a certification in Management Development for College and University Administrators from Harvard University and is Professor Emerita at Columbia University School of Social Work.

 Awards, honors and appointments